50 Latest Production IELTS Topics

 Want to improve your IELTS score?
 Get instant feedback and learn from your mistakes!

-The diagram below shows the production of olive oil.
-Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+The diagram below shows how oil is expected in use of production of perfume Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 The line graphs below show the production of and demand for steel in million tonnes and the number of workers employed in the steel industry in the UK in 2010.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.